Joe Shapira: Jdate.com

 Shapira's most notable venture, Jdate.com, was founded in 1996 with Alon Carmel (incorporated later as Matchnet PLC).
 Jdate rapidly expanded to dominate Jewish online dating outside of Israel.
 Led by Shapira, as chairman of the board and chief executive officer, Matchnet raised close to $50 million, including in an IPO of its shares on the Frankfurt (Germany) Stock Exchange, using these funds to consolidate the internet dating space during 2000–2005 via 12 acquisitions totaling more than $30 million.
 Leveraging on this acquisition as well as creative large-scale marketing techniques, Matchnet expanded rapidly and reached a customer base of more than 20 million to position itself as a global leader in the online dating business.
 Shapira also led the expansion of Jdate into Israel and the later acquisition of its main Israeli competitor, Cupid.co.il.

 Fiix

-This is a new venture he has founded recently which is a new Jewish dating app to complement the mobile lifestyle of the new generation.
+Joe Shapira recently founded Fiix, a Jewish dating app aimed at a younger audience.

 By 2004 Matchnet reached $70 million in revenues, exceeded $400 million in market capitalization, and employed more than 400 personnel in four locations in the US, Europe and Israel.
 In 2005 Matchnet reverse-merged into the newly formed Spark Networks Inc., and listed for trading on the American Stock Exchange (AMEX).

 In 2005 Shapira recruited professional management to replace him as CEO and in 2006 he resigned from the company.